 Dr. Raymond Jean is a board certified plastic surgeon who has helped many women improve the quality of their life through breast reduction.
 You can learn about your options and receive individualized treatment recommendations by speaking with Dr. Jean in person.
-Please call 484-222-0010 today to schedule a consultation.
+Please Text or Call today to schedule a consultation.
 Main Line Plastic Surgery serves patients in Bryn Mawr, Villanova and throughout the Main Line of Philadelphia.

 What Are The Benefits of Breast Reduction?

 Your breast reduction procedure can deliver a wide range of benefits that improve your health, appearance, comfort and lifestyle.
 Some of these benefits may include: